brookchuang1111/brookchuang1111.github.io/_posts/2024-07-18-beware-of-bandits.md

 We interpret $T_a(t)$ as the number of times action $a$ is chosen by the learner after the end of round $t$. $A_t$ inherits randomness from past observational randomness.

-Now let's look at the dependence of the various quantities of policy $\pi$ and the environment $\mathcal{v}$ is suppressed seen in Lemma 1.4.
+Now let's look at the dependence of the various quantities of policy $\pi$ and the environment $\mathcal{v}$ is suppressed.

 **Lemma 1.4**

-For any policy $\pi$ and stochastic bandit environment $\mathcal{v}$ with countable $\mathcal{A}$ and horizon $n \in \mathbb{N}$ the regret $R_n$ of policy $\pi$ in $\mathcal{v}$ satisfies,
+For any policy $\pi$ and stochastic bandit environment $\mathcal{v}$ with countable $\mathcal{A}$ and horizon $n \in \mathbb{N}$, the regret $R_n$ of policy $\pi$ in $\mathcal{v}$ satisfies

 $$\tag{1.4}
 R_n= \sum_{a \in \mathcal{A}} \triangle _a \mathbb{E}{[}T_a(n){]}$$

-This regret decomposition decomposes regret in terms of loss due to using each of the arms.
-This tells us that to keep the regret small the learned should aim to use an arm with a larger suboptimality gap fewer times (sorta like "learning from its mistakes").
+This decomposition decomposes regret in terms of loss by using each of the arms.
+This tells us that to keep the regret small the learner should aim to use an arm with a larger suboptimality gap fewer times (sorta like "learning from its mistakes").
 For the most optimal arm, suboptimality gaps are zero.

 ---
 Now you know the bare bones of stochastic bandits!
-From how we formally define bandits to the introduction of decomposing regret, we can now explore more complex and accurate algorithms and their bounds, as well as create new bounds with different environments and bandit parameters.
+From how we formally define bandits to the introduction of decomposing regret, we can now explore more complex and accurate algorithms and their bounds as well as create new bounds with different environments and bandit parameters.

 [^1]: This dot represents a variable on which the probability distribution is defined.
 We replace this with any given specific action.
 [^2]: The utility of a function is the outcome of our probability distribution (ie. our preference for one reward over the other).